rcxwhiz/rcxwhiz.github.io/views/blog/modded-mc-jvm.md

 ## RAM allocations

 In most Minecraft launchers, you specify the amount of RAM Minecraft will be able to use while it runs.
 If you allocate too little, you will run into garbage collector stuttering as it struggles to keep the RAM use low enough.
 The traditional wisdom has been that if you allocate *too much*, you will get infrequent longer garbage collection pauses as it lets too much RAM use build up and then struggles to clear it out periodically.

 The traditional wisdom has also been that it is best practice to set your minimum and maximum RAM use to the same value so that your game does not spend extra effort trying to reduce your RAM use lower than you care about.

-I tested the too little, too much, and same min/max allocation factors.
+I tested the too little, too much and same min/max allocation factors.

 ## Testing

 I did all my testing with the All The Mods 8 (ATM8) modpack.
-It's on Minecraft 1.19.2, and has hundreds of mods.
+It's on Minecraft 1.19.2 and has hundreds of mods.
 I had to update forge to be able to use Java 21.
 I created a test world with controlled conditions to benchmark in.
-As you can see above, there are a lot of different factors test.
-I tried my best to be methodical and rule out as many factors as possible, while still thouroughly testing the conditions and not making any assumptions about the performance impact any factor will have.
+As you can see above, there are a lot of different factors to test.
+I tried my best to be methodical and rule out as many factors as possible, while still thoroughly testing the conditions and not making any assumptions about the performance impact any factor will have.
 You can see a summary of the results below (or the full results [here](https://docs.google.com/spreadsheets/d/1AcuoRrdjbBAZH1bFMhMHovCDvlV-sgnRlx3a2ByIrC8/edit#gid=0)).
-High FPS is good, low tick duration is good.
+High FPS is good, and low tick duration is good.

 #### 8 GB allocated tests